 I have been approved for Aliyah by the Jewish Agency.
 Do I need to submit The Jewish Agency for Israel documents that are requested on the online application?
 The joint Nefesh B’Nefesh- Jewish Agency online application is designed for those who have not opened an Aliyah file with the Jewish Agency.
 To this end, you will be requested to submit documents for both Nefesh B’Nefesh and The Jewish Agency.
 Since you have already been approved for Aliyah, there is no need for you to submitall the documentation you submitted to the Aliyah office; however, there are a number of documents that we will need copies of.
 Once you have completed the online application, you will receive a missing components e-mail, detailing what documents are missing from your application.
 This e-mail will take into consideration the documents you have already submitted to The Jewish Agency (please be sure to indicate that you have been approved for Aliyah on the appropriate section of the online application).

 Should I open a bank account when I come to Israel on my pilot trip?
 Will it save time in receiving funding from the Government (Sal Klita)?
-You can open a bank account when you are in Israel on your pilot trip, but you will need to open a tourist account.
-Once you make Aliyah, you can then switch over your tourist account to an Israeli account.
-There is no significant advantage in doing this prior to your Aliyah, as you will receive your first Sal Klita payment in cash at the airport.
-Once you receive your Teudat Zehut (Israeli ID booklet), you will have time to open your bank account, then provide Misrad Haklita (Ministry of Absorption) with your bank account details.
-Misrad Haklita will deposit your subsequent Sal Klita payments over a period of 6 months.
+It can be difficult to open a bank account before making Aliyah and there is no significant advantage to doing so.
+You will receive your first Sal Klita payment in cash at the airport and once you receive your Teudat Zehut (Israeli ID booklet) opening your bank account is relatively quick and easy.
+You will have time to open your bank account and provide Misrad Haklita (Ministry of Aliyah and Integration) with your bank account details so they can deposit your subsequent Sal Klita payments over a period of 6 months.

 I completed the paper application.
 Now that the online application is available, should I fill it out online?
 No. The online application was designed as an alternative to the paper application, for those who prefer the online experience.
 There is no reason to complete the application again if you have already finished it.
 Since the paper application does not have a list of required documents at the end of the application, you will be requested to submit additional documents once we process your application.